ybenitezf/cdk_polylith/README.md

 in-project = true
 ```

-And add [a commit](https://github.com/ybenitezf/cdk_polylith/commit/08b4391ea1298c86a92ec3c7829dde22bba00113) with this.
+Create [a commit](https://github.com/ybenitezf/cdk_polylith/commit/08b4391ea1298c86a92ec3c7829dde22bba00113) with what we already have.

 ## Configuring polylith

-Before delving into the code it's is recommended to read the core concepts of polylith: [workspace](https://polylith.gitbook.io/polylith/architecture/2.1.-workspace), [component](https://polylith.gitbook.io/polylith/architecture/2.3.-component), [base](https://polylith.gitbook.io/polylith/architecture/2.2.-base), [project](https://polylith.gitbook.io/polylith/architecture/2.6.-project) and [development project](https://polylith.gitbook.io/polylith/architecture/2.4.-development) taking into account that the [python-polylith](https://github.com/DavidVujic/python-polylith) is an adaptation of those concepts for Python.
+Before delving into the code, I strongly recommend you to read the following polylith core concepts: [workspace](https://polylith.gitbook.io/polylith/architecture/2.1.-workspace), [component](https://polylith.gitbook.io/polylith/architecture/2.3.-component), [base](https://polylith.gitbook.io/polylith/architecture/2.2.-base), [project](https://polylith.gitbook.io/polylith/architecture/2.6.-project) and [development project](https://polylith.gitbook.io/polylith/architecture/2.4.-development) taking into account that the [python-polylith](https://github.com/DavidVujic/python-polylith) is an adaptation of those concepts for Python.

-Running (once) the following command in our repository will create the necessary folder structure to our project:
+For those of you who are impatient, running the following command (only once) in our repository will create the necessary folder structure for our project:

 ```bash
 poetry poly create workspace --name="cdk_workshop" --theme=loose
 ```

-> **note**: The `--name` parameter here will set the base package structure, all the code then will be imported from this namespace, for example `from cdk_workshop ...` for more see the [oficial documentation](https://davidvujic.github.io/python-polylith-docs/)
+> **note**: The `--name` parameter here will set the base package structure, all the code then will be imported from this namespace, for example `from cdk_workshop ...` for more details on this read the [official documentation](https://davidvujic.github.io/python-polylith-docs/)

-After this command our source tree will look like (note the new folders: bases, components, development and projects):
+After running the above command our source tree will look like this, note the new folders created (bases, components, development, and projects):

 ```
 .